felipecosta09/aws-modernization-with-cloud-one-fss/content/03_Automation/06_promote_and_quarantine.md

 ### Test the Application

-To test that the application was deployed properly, you'll need to generate a malware detection using the [eicar test file](https://secure.eicar.org/eicar.com "A file used for testing anti-malware scanners."), and then check the Quarantine bucket to make sure the `eicar` file was sent there successfully.
+To test that the application was deployed properly, you’ll need to generate a malware detection using the [eicar test file](https://secure.eicar.org/eicar.com "A file used for testing anti-malware scanners."), and then check the quarantine bucket to make sure the `eicar` file was sent there successfully.

 1. **Download the Eicar test file**
    - Temporarily disable your virus scanner or create an exception, otherwise it will catch the `eicar` file and delete it.